 Though there is currently no economic infrastructure to support the production of perennial bioenergy crops, Sanford says they tolerate stressful agricultural conditions much better than annual crops and can be very beneficial to the surrounding ecosystem, making them especially fit for use in marginal, or non-agricultural, lands.

 “Diversified perennial crops can provide a tremendous amount of ecosystem services like reducing greenhouse gas emissions, providing habitat for wildlife, and potentially building soil carbon,” says Sanford.
 “In addition, on marginal lands, many of them are more productive than corn.
 There are landscape configurations where the ecosystem services of these crops can’t be underestimated.
 Planting perennial bioenergy crops, particularly on marginal lands where they are more productive than corn, could go a long way in providing ecosystem services that first-generation bioenergy systems do not provide.”

 Sanford is also excited to see how the future of the bioenergy crop landscape will evolve, saying, “it’s rewarding to feel like the results have real-world implications in terms of what we do moving forward with biomass development for energy, whether our priority is simply breeding for yield or if we need to figure out more efficient processing techniques so that the quality does actually matter more in terms of our end product,” says Sanford.

-GLBRC is one of three bioenergy research centers established in 2007 by the Biological and Environmental Research program in the U.S. Department of Energy’s (DOE) Office of Science.
+GLBRC is one of four bioenergy research centers established in 2007 by the Biological and Environmental Research program in the U.S. Department of Energy’s (DOE) Office of Science.
 GLBRC’s goal is to conduct transformational research and build the foundation of new cellulosic biofuels technology.
 For more information, visit www.glbrc.org or visit us on twitter @glbioenergy.